 Your professional summary’s opening line should include a catchy phrase that captures what value you will bring to the organization or company.
 Use 1-3 keywords that describe what you do and directly relate them to the position at hand.
 If you like, you can review resume profiles for sales management professionals.

 Look at the resume profile examples below for some inspiration:

 Self-Employed Business Owner transitioning into Sales Management

 Innovative and motivated professional with a proven record of building lasting business relationships, managing large projects, and mentoring individuals to success.
 Highly skilled in building cross-functional teams, demonstrating superb communication and interpersonal skills, and executing critical decisions during challenging times.
 An adaptable and dynamic leader focuses on developing strategic opportunities that further establish organizational goals and emphasize the business mission statement.

 Preschool Teacher transitioning into University Foreign Language Professor

 Highly dedicated educational professional with over 15 years of hands-on teaching experience.
-Native French speaker with extensive background knowledge in French customs and traditions.
+Native French speaker with extensive background knowledge of French customs and traditions.
 Demonstrated talent for creating exciting and engaging lesson plans utilizing innovative teaching techniques, learning materials, and technology.
 Strong ability to support individual learners and create an educational environment that is supportive and full of positive reinforcement.
 Results-oriented instructor who remains flexible, collaborative, and student-focused to create a memorable academic experience.

 Areas of Expertise or Knowledge Section